Mike Geller is the CTO and Co-founder of Tegrita, an Oracle Partner and MarTech consultancy.

 For the skeptics out there who feel that things are working well today, go ahead and play this game and prove me wrong.

-Have four or five different people that are involved with ‘Leads’ in one way or another, from different teams, write down their definitions of what is a ‘Lead’.
-Have everyone put their definitions into an envelope (without their name or your help — this needs to be a blind test).
+Have four or five different people that are involved with ‘Leads’ in one way or another—be it lead nurturing or lead generation— from different teams, write down their definitions of what is a ‘Lead’.
+Have everyone put their definitions into an envelope (without their name or your help this needs to be a blind test).
 Then gather as a group, perhaps over lunch or drinks and open up the envelopes and read all the definitions.
 If they say the same thing, then you’ve got a good process for communication, if not, you’ve got some work to do!